SixArm/sixarm-company-consulting-agreement/README.md

 procedures" have been approved where paralegals have moved from one law firm to another and have worked on cases for their former employer which may conflict with the interests of their current employer and the clients they represent.

+### Prior Inventions

+The expression "Prior Inventions" means all  ideas, inventions, or works that an individual or entity created before entering into the Agreement.

+Note: This expression is often used in employment or intellectual property agreements.
+The purpose of acknowledging prior inventions in a legal contract is to ensure that a party does not claim ownership of another party's prior invention, either intentionally or accidentally.

 ### Include Without Limitation